spidasoftware/schema/doc/calc.md

 ##There are three parts to the Calc APIs

-- A data transfer format for moving project, structure, and results information in and out of spidacalc.
+- A data transfer format for moving project, structure, and results information in and out of SPIDACalc.
 - A REST-like remote control interface for controlling a running instance of calc.
 - A REST interface for querying calc client engineering data.